Effective aspect ratio of helices in shear flow: Results

 \subsection{Effective Aspect Ratio}

 For ideal Jeffery Orbits, the angle $\phi$ of the particle relative to velocity direction is related to the aspect ratio $r_e$ according to

-where brackets represent a time average taken over a full orbit \cite{dhont2007, Stimatze:2016jw}.
+where brackets represent the long time average.
+Experimentally or computationally accessing the long time average is clearly difficult, but we observe that from Jeffery's equations (and as visualized in Fig. \ref{jorbits}), $\cos^2\phi$ is periodic with a period of half an orbit.
+Furthermore, each half orbit is mirror symmetric about its midpoint.
+This means that the long time average, for particles obeying Jeffery's equations, of $\cos^2\phi$ is equal to the average over an integral number of quarter orbits.

 A spherical particle $(r_e=1)$ has a uniform rotation rate, producing $\langle \cos^2\phi \rangle =1/2$.
 As $r_e$ increases, the particle spends a longer fraction of its orbit aligned in the flow direction, so $\langle \cos^2\phi \rangle$ (and $\langle \tilde{u}_y^2 \rangle$) decreases.
 Note that this result is independent of $\theta$, the angle with respect to the gradient-velocity plane (which is constant for a Jeffery Orbit and therefore determined uniquely by the initial conditions).

 Equation \ref{eq:r_e} can be easily generalized to calculate an effective aspect ratio from our simulated trajectories (as in \cite{Stimatze:2016jw}), with a couple of caveats.
 One is that $\theta$ is not constant, varying due to both thermal fluctuations and torques with components in the flow-gradient plane.
 When $\theta$ approaches $\pi/2$ (helix aligned in the vorticity direction), thermal noise causes $\phi$ to fluctuate erratically.
 This issue does not create difficulties in this work, where we focus on relatively short trajectories with initial conditions of $\theta=0$.
-A second caveat is that the effective aspect ratio calculation requires an integral number of quarter orbits, which can create selection bias for finite length trajectories.
+A second caveat is that, as discussed above, the effective aspect ratio calculation from measured trajectories requires an integral number of quarter orbits, which can create selection bias for finite length trajectories.
 In order to minimize this effect, we have included only parameter ranges where all simulated trajectories included at least one full rotation.
-We further discard the first half rotation to to mitigate any possible transient effects in the simulation.
+We further discard the first half rotation to mitigate any possible transient effects in the simulation.